AMAR5355/kendo-laravel-hybrid-app-starter-kit/README.md

 ## PHP on Windows ##

 Download the [PHP 5.5.x](http://windows.php.net/downloads/releases/php-5.5.15-nts-Win32-VC11-x86.zip) *VC11 x86 Non Thread Safe* is fine.
 Unzip PHP somewhere you can get too.
-If you want add that folder to your environment PATH variable.
+Don't worry about adding PHP to your environment PATH variable, as the Composer installer will add it for you.

 ## Composer on Windows ##